Tornado Leaves Dozens Of Webster Residents Homeless

 WEBSTER (CBS) – Dozens of residents were displaced after a tornado ripped through Webster and Dudley on Saturday.

-Lt.
+Massachusetts Lt.
 Gov. Karyn Polito visited the area to see the damage on Saturday.

 “We want to make sure that they’re getting the support they need in the days and weeks ahead,” Polito said of displaced residents.